Best Keurig coffee maker 2024: tested and rated

 -

-Longest brew time out of all Keurigs
+Longest brew time of all tested Keurigs

 The K-Mini is the easiest Keurig machine money can buy.
 Its water reservoir is fit for the exact serving size you’d like––however much water you add is how much coffee you’ll get.
 It can hold and brew up between 6- to 12-ounces.
 It comes equipped with hideaway cord storage, making it easy to move around, and its two buttons––one for power, another for brew––make operating it a cinch.
 It’s the smallest Keurig available, measuring 4.5-inches in width and about 11-inches deep, which is slimmer than the K-Slim, and it’s available in eye-catching colors including green, rose, teal, gray, and red.

-However, like many barebones Keurigs that lack a ‘strong’ setting or multistream technology, the K-Mini can’t produce a deep flavor profile.
+Like many barebones Keurigs that lack a ‘strong’ setting or multistream technology, the K-Mini can’t produce a deep flavor profile.
 The coffee produced by this machine is just okay, but that doesn’t match up to some of the higher ranked models on our list.
 The K-Mini makes coffee that tastes flat and burnt, though we did measure the coffee temperature to be 189 degrees Fahrenheit, which, surprisingly, is the hottest cup we recorded.
 In fact, no coffee brewed was lower than 180 degrees.

 The K-Mini has the longest brew time of any Keurig on this list, averaging 2 minutes and 33 seconds out of a total of five cups.
 It’s also the loudest, as we measured 80 decibels during its brew cycle.